Snail-IDE/Snail-IDE-Docs/docs/development/extensions/t1-making-a-reporter.md

 }
 ```

-Loading this into PenguinMod, you should see the following:
+Loading this into Snail IDE, you should see the following:

 <img src="/img/docimages/making-reporter-1.png" alt="Reporter in the toolbox"></img>